Coboundaries and eigenvalues of finitary S-adic systems: Measurable eigenvalues

 \section{Measurable eigenvalues}

 In this section we equip an $S$-adic shift with an invariant measure and study the existence of measurable eigenvalues.
 For this, Theorem \ref{thm:Bratteli-Vershik} is particularly useful, as, with the conditions that the directive sequence is recognizable and everywhere growing, it allows us to use and compare results concerning Bratteli-Vershik systems.
 In particular we state results from \cite{BKMS:13}, \cite{Mentzen:1991} and \cite{CDHM:2003} which are couched in terms of Bratteli diagrams, or cutting-and-stacking transformations, but which we rephrase in our language.
 Our main result in this section is Theorem \ref{thm:sufficient-mble}.
-It requires a strengthening of the notion of straightness to that of strong (prefix)-straightness, in Definition \ref{def:strongly-straight}.
-The combination of strong-straightness and finitary ensures that our systems are of {\em exact finite rank}, a condition which has been extensively studied in the literature \cite{Mentzen:1991, Boshernitzan-1992}, and one which is useful in the proof of Theorem \ref{thm:sufficient-mble}.
+It requires a strengthening of the notion of straightness to that of strong straightness, in Definition \ref{def:strongly-straight}.
+The combination of strong primitivity and finitary ensures that our systems are of {\em exact finite rank}, a condition which has been extensively studied in the literature \cite{Mentzen:1991, Boshernitzan-1992}, and one which is useful in the proof of Theorem \ref{thm:sufficient-mble}.
+We recall the partitions $(\mathcal Q_n)$ that were defined in Section \ref{sec:generating-partitions}.

-First we recall a lemma, which allows us to work exclusively with the sequence of partitions $(\mathcal Q_n)$ (based on one-letter cylinders) in the two-sided measurable setting; unlike the continuous settings of previous sections, our results in the measurable setting need only be stated in terms of two-sided recognizable, straight directive sequences.

 \begin{lemma}\cite[Lemma 6.3]{BSTY} Let $\boldsymbol{\sigma} = (\sigma_n)_{n\ge0}$ be a recognizable and everywhere growing directive sequence on $\mathcal A$.
 If $\mu$ is a shift invariant probability measure on~$X_{\boldsymbol{\sigma}}$, then one has $\mu(\bigcap_{n=0}^{\infty} \bigcup_{a\in\mathcal A} B_n(a)) = 0$, and $(\mathcal Q_n)$ is generating in measure. \end{lemma}